How Euler would compute the Euler-Poincar\'e characteristic of a Lie superalgebra: Acknowledgements

 \section{Acknowledgements}

-Thanks are due to Rutwig Campoamor-Stursberg for triggering my interest in the subject and pointing out some references, to Dmitri Piontkovski for an interesting discussion and informing about misprints in \cite{piont-s}, and to Max Alekseyev for advise to use multisections in Lemma \ref{multisec}.
+Thanks are due to Rutwig Campoamor-Stursberg for triggering my interest in the subject and pointing out some references, to Dmitri Piontkovski for an interesting discussion and informing about misprints in \cite{piont-s}, to Max Alekseyev for advice to use multisections in Lemma \ref{multisec}, and to Dimitry Leites for interest and useful remarks.
+On the final stage of prepartion of this manuscript, I was supported by the grant ERMOS7 co-funded by the Estonian Science Foundation and Marie Curie Actions.